DavidWells/analytics/packages/analytics-core/README.md

 }
 ```

-`NAMESPACE` is required for all plugins.
+`name` is required for all plugins.
 All other methods are optional.

 If you don't need to hook into `page` tracking, just omit the `page` key from your plugin object.